Robert Hope-Jones: Legacy

 Few Hope-Jones organs have survived to the present time.
 Probably the largest and most complete example in the UK was the partially restored 1901 organ at Battersea Old Town Hall, now the home of Battersea Arts Centre, but much of the instrument was destroyed in a fire in 2015.
 The organ at the Great Auditorium in Ocean Grove, New Jersey, built by Hope-Jones in 1908, has most of its original Hope-Jones ranks still intact and playable, although it has been vastly enlarged since then.
 Another fully preserved Hope Jones organ is his Opus 2 at the First Universalist Church in Rochester, New York, which has been described as sounding "weighty and lush", with large-scaled 8 ft stops.
 The Anglican Cathedral of St John The Baptist, St John's, Newfoundland is home to the one of only two Hope-Jones organs ever installed in Canada (built in 1904); the organ was rebuilt by Casavant Frères in 1927, however many original components remain.
 The other Canadian organ was that of Vancouver's Christ Church Cathedral of 1911, replaced by a Casavant in the 1940s.

 All Saints' Church, Upper Norwood, had an interesting example of a three-manual Hope-Jones organ within a parish church setting, complete with diaphones and Wurlitzer-style console.
 It was hoped that it might be restored at some point in the future, but the organ has now been dismantled.
-The historic Hope-Jones 16 ft open wood rank complete with chest from All Saints' Church was moved in February 2011 to West Ashling Chapel belonging to The Clock Trust, where it is on public display with many other Hope-Jones pipes from this organ.
+The historic Hope-Jones 16 ft open wood rank complete with chest from All Saints' Church was moved in February 2011 to West Ashling Chapel belonging to The Clock Trust, where it was on public display with many other Hope-Jones pipes from this organ.

 There is also part of the great organ in Worcester Cathedral in England.
 In recent work, only one Hope-Jones rank of pipes Viol d'Orchestre has been retained.
 As long ago as the early 1970s, the diaphones, solo division, and orchestral oboe were removed.

 There are 1898 Hope-Jones organs, both subsequently greatly extended, in the Church of St Mary the Virgin, Pilton, Barnstaple, Devon and St Mary's Church, Ambleside, Cumbria.

 Hope-Jones was the subject of an episode titled "Robert Hope-Jones and his Wurlitzer" from the 1990 cable television series Invention! on the Discovery Channel.

 In 2014, a scrapbook of newspaper cuttings and letters, which had been the property of Hope-Jones, was donated to the Theatre Organ Heritage Centre of the Lancastrian Theatre Organ Trust in Eccles, Greater Manchester.
 The 190-page book was compiled by Hope-Jones and his company secretaries, Arthur Speed and Alfred Foxworthy, and contains many annotations by Hope-Jones himself.
 The book is being indexed by the Trust and it is hoped that a book will be published.
 The scrapbook has been added to many other Hope-Jones related items in the Heritage Centre.